 “What was cool about where you grew up?”

-Very few people ask this question, but when you think about it, it’s a great way to get to know someone.
-Especially if you live in a city like LA, New York or Portland with a lot of transplants, you’re giving someone the opportunity to remember who they were before they got here.
+Few people think of this open ended question to ask a girl, but it’s a great way to get to know someone.
+If you live in a big city, you’re giving someone the opportunity to remember who they were before they got here.
 And not just to remember who they were, but what they like best about the place they came from.

 Even if someone has an overall negative impression of where they came from, this question keeps things positive.
 What’s more, if they do have a negative impression of where they grew up, there’s a good chance no one has given them the simple gift of being allowed to reminisce about what was positive.
 And you’ll discover a ton of interesting personal detail in the process.